voxpupuli/puppet-icinga2/README.md

 ```

 * Create a new CA with the `icinga2` CLI command and a certificate signed by this new CA. This is useful especially when
-seting up a new Icinga 2 master.
+setting up a new Icinga 2 master.
 ```puppet
 class { '::icinga2':
   constants => {